Last Updated: 7/31/2023 | July 31st, 2023

 “Where should I go?” is a question I frequently ask myself.

 We may want to try something new, but we can’t figure out what we want the most — there are just too many options!
 How do we choose?
 How do we know we won’t make the wrong choice?
 So, paralyzed with indecision, we go back to what we know.
-And, if we don’t have a favorite, often we just choose what is popular and familiar to our mind (Cheerios).
+And, if we don’t have a favorite, often we just choose what is popular and familiar.

 I often get so paralyzed by choice that I don’t book a trip until the last minute, and even then, I often suffer from buyer’s remorse.
 Did I really want to book that flight to Dubai?
 Or should I have gone to Madagascar instead?
 If I do this trip, will I have time to visit Peru later this year, or should I just go to Peru now?

-Of course, when I get to the destination — any destination — all of that second-guessing melts away and I have the time of my life.
+Of course, when I get to where I’m going, all of that second-guessing melts away and I have the time of my life.

 If you’re a long-term traveler, you can go anywhere for as long as you want.
 But when you only have a limited amount of time — because you’re like me and slowing down, or because you just have a few weeks off from work and need to make the most of them — you have to be more selective.

 So how do you narrow down your destinations, get on with your trip planning, and not suffer the anxiety that comes with choice overload?